wilsonmar/python-aws/README.md

 AWS also has example repos such as <a target="_blank" href="https://github.com/aws-samples/aws-cdk-examples/tree/main/python/url-shortener">URL Shortener</a>.

-PROTIP: Alternatives to AWS CDK is <a target="_blank" href="https://wilsonmar.github.io/terraform/Terraform">Terraform</a>, CDK for Terraform, <a target="_blank" href="https://wilsonmar.github.io/terraform/Pulumi">Pulumi</a>, and other innovations.
+PROTIP: Alternatives to AWS CDK is <a target="_blank" href="https://wilsonmar.github.io/terraform/Terraform">Terraform</a>, CDK for Terraform, <a target="_blank" href="https://wilsonmar.github.io/Pulumi">Pulumi</a>.
+Each of those platforms support other cloud and SaaS providers using <a target="_blank" href="https://www.pulumi.com/docs/iac/concepts/vs/cloud-template-transpilers/aws-cdk/">similar techniques</a>. <a target="_blank" href="https://www.site24x7.com/learn/aws/aws-cdk-pulumi-comparison.html">This detailed comparison</a>.

 The Construct Hub website at <a target="_blank" href="https://constructs.dev/">https://constructs.dev/</a> has crowd-sourced example code for several platforms in one place.

 QUESTION: Vide coding and MCP agents?

+<a name="AWS_CDK_CLI"></a>

 ### AWS CDK CLI commands